stuenico/reading-notes/Code102/class1.md

 # Notes on Class 1

+### Growth Mindset

+>**What does growth mindset mean to me?**

+1. Vunerable to not knowing - I don't always have to know the answers.
+I struggle with this as a teacher.
+I always feel uncomfortable with not knowing the information they need.
+2. Keep trying - I have been trying to wrap my head around javascript for awhile now.
+I wish it came easy for me but it doesn't.
+3. Humble myself - I often have to ask a lot of questions, and some are simple and easy, but I need to do that to process information.

 ### [Get Started Notes](https://www.markdownguide.org/getting-started/):
  This is an article about Markdown.
 It summarizes how Markdown is a quick and simple way to create text to look like HTML without using tags.
 It uses symbols to create common formats like bold, italics, bullets, and numbering.
 It is versatile and easy to make notes with any markdown editor.
 You can quickly format text without knowing the HTML code for the method.